himashuraj2004/himashuraj2004/README.md

-- 👋 Hi, I’m HimanshuRaj
+- 👋 Hi, I’m Himanshu Raj
-- 👀 I’m interested in solving problems
+- 👀 Languages I know: C,Java,Kotlin and Python
-- 🌱 I’m currently learning DevOps
+- 🌱 Interested in App Dev and DEVops
-- 📫 insta-himanshuraj2517_
+- 📫 2nd year CSE student

 <!---
 himashuraj2004/himashuraj2004 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.